FindMySchool LogoFindMySchool

 In the heart of Bedford, located in a converted former office building on Cauldwell Street, Bedford Free School (BFS) has carved out a reputation for unapologetic academic rigour and transformative results.
 Established in 2012 as one of the UK’s first free schools, it serves a diverse urban community with a model built on small school intimacy and large scale ambition.
 The school provides 525 places for students aged 11 to 16, purposefully maintaining a smaller roll than many neighbouring secondaries to ensure every student is known individually.

-Under the leadership of Principal Tom Wood, who succeeded Jane Herron, the school has solidified its position as a high performing outlier in the local landscape.
-The 2024 GCSE outcomes place the school in the top 20% of schools in England (FindMySchool ranking), a feat achieved through a highly structured environment and a "no excuses" approach to behaviour and effort.
-For families seeking an environment where academic achievement is the primary currency and discipline is absolute, BFS offers a compelling, state-funded alternative.
+Under the leadership of Principal Tom Wood, who succeeded Jane Herron, the school has solidified its position as a strong value-added outlier in the local landscape.
+The 2025 GCSE dataset presents a more mixed attainment picture than the previous top-tier framing, with a Progress 8 score of +1.11 but an academic rank of 3,890th out of 3,895 schools in England.
+For families seeking an environment where progress, discipline and effort are central, BFS offers a distinctive, state-funded alternative.

 The atmosphere is one of quiet, focused scholarship.
 There is a palpable sense that time is a precious resource here.
 The school operates with a longer day than many other local providers, a choice that allows for more instructional time and a comprehensive extracurricular programme.
 This extended schedule is not merely about more lessons; it is designed to level the playing field, ensuring that all students, regardless of their background, have the time and support needed to master a demanding curriculum.